taism-ap/hw-6-1-python-draw-line-ramgoenka532/README.md

 ## Drawing a Line
 For homework, you are asked to create a python program to draw a line using the algorithm you developed in class.
+The progression will be as follows:
 1. A program called draw_horizontal_line.py that should have:
    * a function that creates the image/canvas
    * a function that can take parameters for drawing the line, i.e.

   ```python
   def draw_line(start, finish):
     "draw a line starting at start and finishing at finish"
   ```
    * the draw line function called to draw a horizontal line

 2. A program called draw_horizontal_lines.py which will draw multiple random horizontal lines using your algorithm.